ClaudiaaIoana/Supervisor/README.md

 - **backsup Constraints**:
   - Requires a correct config file for proper execution.
   - Must run with root permissions for process management.
+  - The directories and files included in .conf have to exist on the device that runs the backsup, if not the processes won't run or won't have the exepcted behaviour.
 - **manager Constraints**:
   - Dependent on the existence of connected clients.